-By: Leslie Chamberlain, Associate Director, Alumni Career Services & Alumni Sharing Knowledge (ASK)
+By: Leslie Chamberlain, associate director of DePaul’s Alumni Career Services & Alumni Sharing Knowledge (ASK)

 Connecting with a mentor allows you to explore college and professional transitions, life challenges, and university and career questions.

 1. Be clear on your purpose: What are the top two or three reasons you want to connect?
 What are your expectations for this connection?
 Be prepared to address these topics, and make sure the questions you have are clear.
 Base your mentor search on who might be able to answer your industry, career, college or life questions.

 2. Use appropriate search terms: You can browse through the mentor directory on Handshake by clicking Mentoring in the left menu, and then visiting the Find Mentors tab in the top right corner.
 From there, utilize the search bar by typing in specific keywords that correlate with your career and life interests or goals; choose strong keywords that communicate your reasons for connecting with a mentor.
 You can also use the Industry, Major, Job Function, Employer, Organization, Skill, and additional search criteria for an excellent, more advanced search.

 3. Reach out to a variety of mentors: Your mentor search results may have multiple pages.
 Check the full list before making requests.
 The best fit for you might be listed on the last page, so make sure to take your time and browse a variety of profiles.
 The value of speaking with several professionals is that you can compare their experiences.

 Consider requesting at least five mentors.
 For example, you may reach out to three within your major or field of choice and two that share an interest with you (ex. running, art, movies, etc.).
 You never know what a mentor has to share until you meet!

 4. Write a great introduction letter: Make your introduction letter stand out, and personalize your request based on the mentor’s bio.
 A short three-line message is best that includes the following:

 - Explain what interested you about the mentor